LYME OR LONG COVID

 Clinical Takeaway

-In some cases, both conditions may be present.
+In some patients, both conditions may coexist, complicating diagnosis and treatment.

 Dr. Daniel Cameron, MD, MPH